OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 }
 ```

 You can adapt this contract to your needs.
-Just remember to set the `sponsorWallet` address before making the request and use the addresses of the appropriate network, and to **deploy your contract to the same network**.
-Remember we have a [Quickstart](/build-decentralized-apps/01-quickstart-solidity-hardhat.md) available that goes through the process of compiling and deploying a contract.
+Just remember to set the `sponsorWallet` address before making the request to use the appropriate network's addresses, and to **deploy your contract to the same network**.
+Remember, we have a [Quickstart](/build-decentralized-apps/01-quickstart-solidity-hardhat.md) available that goes through the process of compiling and deploying a contract.

 ### More examples